Alternative liability: Rationale

-The underpinning of this doctrine is that a plaintiff should not be barred from seeking recovery simply because she does not know who caused her injury.
+The underpinning of this doctrine is that a plaintiff should not be barred from seeking recovery simply because they does not know who caused their injury.
 The defendants are usually the parties in the best position to have the relevant information.

 Distinguish alternative liability from the smoke-out function of res ipsa loquitur seen in the leading case of Ybarra v.
 Spangard.
 In Ybarra, the plaintiff brought all defendants who could have possibly been negligent (breached a duty of reasonable care) so that they could show which party actually was negligent.
 Thus, in the smoke-out function of res ipsa, the burden is shifted on the defendants to show negligence, whereas in alternative liability all defendants are all shown to have breached a duty of reasonable care and the plaintiff shifts the burden to show causation.